DFwJZ/weather_API/README.md

 ## Features

-- Fetch and display weather data for any specified city.
+- Real-time Weather Data: Fetch and display current weather conditions for any city.
-- Store request history in MongoDB.
+- Request History: Store and display a history of weather data requests in MongoDB.
-- Display request history on the dashboard.
-- Send weather data notifications to a Slack channel.
+- Slack Notifications: Automatically send weather updates to a Slack channel.
+- User-friendly Dashboard: Easy-to-navigate web interface for interacting with the application.

 ## Technologies Used

-- Node.js
-- Express.js
+- Backend: Node.js, Express.js
-- EJS (Embedded JavaScript templates)
+- Semi-Frontend: EJS (Embedded JavaScript templates)
-- MongoDB
+- Database: MongoDB
-- Axios
+- HTTP Client: Axios for API requests
-- Slack API
+- APIs: Tomorrow.io for weather data, Slack API for notification, google places API for extracting geographical information.

 ## Setup and Installation